-- A person is guilty of an offence if they excise, infibulates or otherwise mutilates the whole or any part of a girl's labia majora, labia minora or clitoris. - No offence is committed by an approved person who performs surgery necessary for physical or mental health, or during/after childbirth. - Disclosures/suspicions that FGM has taken place must be reported to the police straight away (in addition to the usual school reporting procedure).
+- A person is guilty of an offence if they excise, infibulates or otherwise mutilates the whole or any part of a girl's labia majora, labia minora or clitoris. - No offence is committed by an approved person who performs surgery necessary for physical or mental health, or during/after childbirth. - Disclosures/suspicions that FGM has taken place must be reported by the relevant teacher (duty is on teacher directly) to the police straight away (in addition to the usual school reporting procedure).
 The identity of the girl and clear reasons for raising the concern must be made.